 When you have complications related to Crohn’s disease, AdventHealth Digestive Institute Tampa’s colon and rectal surgeons stand ready to offer surgical solutions that provide relief while preserving your quality of life.

 Crohn’s disease, along with ulcerative colitis, is one of two conditions that comprise inflammatory bowel disease, or IBD.
-Often confused with irritable bowel syndrome (IBS) – which it is not – IBD is one of the hottest topics in all of gastroenterology at the moment.
-As scientists and researchers learn more about what causes IBD, better treatments – and hopefully a cure – will emerge.
+Often confused with irritable bowel syndrome (IBS), IBD is one of the hottest topics in all gastroenterology.
+As scientists and researchers learn more about what causes IBD, better treatments — and hopefully a cure — will emerge.

 Doctors currently know that Crohn’s disease creates inflammation of tissues at the microscopic level.
 This can happen anywhere along the entire digestive tract.
 In this way, Crohn’s disease differs from ulcerative colitis, which only affects the rectum and colon, or large intestine.
 People with ulcerative colitis can have their entire colon and rectum surgically removed and be cured of the condition.
-However, right now there is no known cure for Crohn’s disease.
+However, there is no known cure for Crohn’s disease right now.
 Like other autoimmune conditions, people with Crohn’s disease experience flare-ups.
 When these flare-ups subside, the condition is said to be in remission.

 Crohn’s Disease Surgery in Tampa

-Dr. Massarotti explains that patients may require urgent surgery if inflammation creates an intestinal blockage or if the intestine becomes perforated or develops a hole.
-Surgery may also be needed for rectal bleeding, which could indicate a problem farther up the digestive tract.
+Patients may require urgent surgery if inflammation creates an intestinal blockage or the intestine becomes perforated or develops a hole.
+Surgery may also be needed for rectal bleeding, indicating a problem farther up the digestive tract.

 Benefits of Finding a Surgeon Experienced with Crohn’s Disease

 Even open surgery for Crohn’s disease can be demanding.
-However, when they can, Dr. Massarotti and her colleague Allen Chudzinski, MD, FACS, FASCRS, Colon and Rectal Surgeon, offer minimally invasive operations such as those done with laparoscopy or robotic surgery.
-By avoiding an open operation, patients typically experience a faster recovery with less pain and are discharged home more quickly.
-Also, when Dr. Massarotti or Dr. Chudzinski need to perform an extensive procedure, they strive to offer sphincter-preserving surgery so that patients do not need a permanent ostomy.
+At the Digestive Institute, we offer minimally invasive operations such as those done with laparoscopy or robotic surgery.
+Patients typically experience a faster recovery with less pain and are discharged home more quickly by avoiding an open operation.
+Also, when more extensive procedures are necessary, we strive to offer sphincter-preserving surgery so that patients do not need a permanent ostomy.
 This is possible in select cases after a full discussion of the risks and benefits of all options.

 Comprehensive Care for Crohn’s Disease Is Worth It

-While it’s true that some patients will require future operations to properly manage their condition, Dr. Massarotti hopes that the first surgery she gives a patient with Crohn’s disease will be her last.
+While it’s true that some patients will require future operations to properly manage their condition, we hope that the first surgery given to a patient with Crohn’s disease will be their last.

-“I tell patients, ‘I like you, but I don’t want to see you again,’” she says.
-She and Dr. Chudzinski’s goal is to keep patients in remission by making sure they are seeing a good gastroenterologist who specializes in treating IBD.
-Along with a comprehensive care team that includes a nutritionist and perhaps an endocrinologist, they try to get patients on track for a flare-up free life.
+Our goal is to keep patients in remission by making sure they are seeing a good gastroenterologist who specializes in treating IBD.
+Along with a comprehensive care team that includes a nutritionist and perhaps an endocrinologist, we try to get patients on track for a flare-up-free life.